 There are few good free parental control solutions for PC, please note that you would have to make sure they truly cover all the things you are interested in.
 You would need to see that the PC parental control can monitor social networks, manage screen time, block content and websites that you don't want your kids to access.

-Read our latest article on how to Monitor Child’s Computer Remotely.
+Read our latest article on how to monitor your child’s computer remotely.

 The first option should be setting up a PC password but as most kids already know regarding it as they have their own account, let’s move to the next part.

-- Type “Parental Controls” on the search box
+Step 2: Type “Parental Controls” on the search box.

 You can also go to Control Panel and select Parental Controls.